cdl-geneseo/geneseo-dictionary/J/Jism.md

 # Jism

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Jism

 Created by  Unknown User (wlf1), last modified by  Unknown User (jtd8) on May 07, 2019

 Jism: n. slang for &quot;semen.&quot; This form of the word is obsolete: see &quot;jizz.&quot;As of 2012, 45% of students surveyed know this word.
 0% believe it is of local origins.(Endress, G-M, 2012)As of 2019, 30% of students surveyed know this word.
 0% believe it is of local origins.(Dilcher, G-M, 2019)